 Note that all of the solutions we explore are in Business Class.
 With almost no exception, we believe that economy class travel is best to purchase with cash.
 It is basically never worth redeeming miles for economy class tickets.

 Pay around 175,000 miles in Business Class

 ANA Mileage Club is one of our favorite frequent flyer programs.
-Not only are they members of Star Alliance, the world’s largest airline alliance, they also offer some of the lowest redemption prices on the planet.
+Not only is it a member of Star Alliance, the world’s largest airline alliance, it also offers some of the lowest redemption prices on the planet.
 Also, ANA Mileage Club is a transfer partner of American Express Membership Rewards and points transfer at a 1:1 ratio, making it a great solution if Amex is your main source of points.

 A typical RTW itinerary will cover a distance of 30-35,000 miles, which will cost you 200,000 or 220,000 miles.

 You can, however, fly upwards of 50,000 miles and hit more destinations along the way.
 This will cost a total of 300,000 miles.